ecrows/danbooru-faces/README.md

 # danbooru-faces

 Jupyter notebooks for cropping and processing anime faces from Gwern's Danbooru2017 dataset.
-I made this for my own personal GAN projects, and hope it might be useful for others.

 # Demonstration